inmyth/scala-templates/README.md

 - `Option(null) is None`
 - `Option(100) is Some(100)`

 Scala Option is similar to Java's Optional.
-They share the same methods:
+We can assign a default value or check if it's defined.
 ```dtd
 Option( ... ).getOrElse( defaultValue )
 Option.isDefined
 Option.isEmpty
 ```
-We can also use process it functionally with `map` or `foreach`
+We can also get the value functionally with `map` or `foreach`
 ```dtd
 Option( 1 ).map(p => p * 10)  // map will run
 Option( null ).map(p => p * 10) // map will not run
 ```
-Finally Option also has `orNull` which will revert None back to null.
-This is used for compatibility purpose for Java libraries that take in null.

 ### Try
 In Scala Try wraps a computation that may return an exception.
 Declaring it is very simple